 John was not able to beat his disease, but the battle has continued for others like John, who deserve a chance at a cure.
 The John Voight Memorial Foundation, Inc. was established in 1992, just six months after John’s death, based on two objectives: to provide transplant treatment for children close to home without compromising the quality of care and to support the families throughout the journey.
 In 1996, the name was changed to Kids Beating Cancer, Inc.

 The vision that inspired years of tenacious, unwavering effort was culminated in the opening of the Kids Beating Cancer Pediatric Transplant Center at AdventHealth for Children in Orlando in 2012, an 8-bed state-of-the-art facility.

 The desire every parent prays for, a cure, and the hope for a family to stay intact throughout the long treatment process was born from one little boy’s question, “Mommy why do kids get leukemia?”
 Today, John’s question still can’t be answered, but the outcome of the efforts in his memory is changing thousands of children’s lives, offering them access to a cure without traveling far from home, at the Kids Beating Cancer Pediatric Transplant Center.

-Because all a family should worry about is helping their child live!
+Because all a family should worry about is keeping their child alive!